 I really enjoy eating seasonally and locally whenever possible.
 When the weather changes, we often naturally crave what’s in season.
 Right now delicious and highly nutritious root vegetables are plentiful in stores and markets.
-Now that the days are shorter and colder, I most definitely crave comforting, warm vegetables.
+Now that the fall days are shorter and colder, I most definitely crave comforting, warm vegetables.

 The method is very simple.
 Chop all of the vegetables and herbs and add them to a large baking pan.
 Toss them to coat with fresh herbs and bake.
 Simple as that!
 I really love those “set it and forget it” recipes.
-These delicious roasted root vegetables can be used in so many ways.
-Add them to grain bowls, eat them as a side for your lunch or dinner, make a breakfast hash, add them to a salad, and much, much more.
+These delicious roasted fall vegetables can be used in many ways.
+Add them to grain bowls, eat them as a side for your lunch or dinner, make a breakfast hash, add them to a salad, your Thanksgiving table, and much, much more.
 You can even get creative and use them as a pizza topping!
 I love adding fun ingredients like these to pizza.

 Feel free to substitute some of these veggies for others.
 You could also use turnips, parsnips, celeriac root, squash, and more, all of which are also very healthy.
 Shop local if you can!
 Nothing beats the flavor of fresh, local, seasonal produce.